Addis Black Widow: Members

 The Black Widow started with the original members from the rap group Puffy MC & Jah Rock combined with Da Cream.
 Although their backgrounds stretch from Ethiopia to Iran to Oakland, California, the band recorded their first album (The Battle of Adwa) in their early twenties in Sweden.
-They were the first Swedish based underground hip hop band to reach gold and platinum sales outside the Scandinavia.
+They were the first Swedish based underground hip hop band to reach gold and platinum sales outside Scandinavia.
 Also called gay hip hop pioneers (Cream is a lesbian), in 1996, Addis Black Widow was the first rap act to take a controversial lesbian themed music videos such as ("Innocent") to MTVs top 5 most played video list.
 "Innocent" peaked at #42 in the UK Singles Chart in February 1996.

 In 2001, they released the second album (ABW) with hit singles "Goes Around Comes Around" and "Wait in Summer".
 Because of musical differences and clash of artistic interest, Cream left the band in 2005.